US unemployment rate drops in December

 If people stop searching for work, they are no longer counted as unemployed.

-Stubbornly high unemployment has hindered the US economic recovery.'Invest now'
+Stubbornly high unemployment has hindered the US economic recovery.

 President Obama said the jobs report showed a clear trend towards economic growth, as the pace of hiring was picking up.